 A lot of the trail is made of sandstone, so it can be slippery and can crumble at any moment.
 It’s never recommended or safe to do the hike after rainfall because the sandstone is much weaker.
 Overall the hike isn’t long, but it requires some scrambling, and we would not recommended if you’re not comfortable with traversing slippery and uneven terrain.
 However, we never felt like we were in any real danger.
 We saw surfers doing it barefoot while holding their boards!

-- We shot all the photos with our Canon 5D Mark III and 35mm lens.
+- We shot all the photos with our Canon 5D Mark III (we use the Mark IV now) and 35mm lens.

 - Our vlog was shot on a Canon G7X.